dovellous/mambos-software-developer-test/README.md

 1. **Duration**: The test should take 4 days to complete, allowing candidates to demonstrate their skills and commitment to the project.

-2. **Requirements**: The prototype should be a single-page web application built using React.js, showcasing the candidate's understanding of web development technologies and their ability to work with a popular JavaScript framework.
+2. **Requirements**: The prototype should be a multi-page web / mobile application built using React.js, showcasing the candidate's understanding of web development technologies and their ability to work with a popular JavaScript framework.

 3. **Evaluation**: The candidate should be evaluated on their ability to learn and work with a new technology stack, as well as their problem-solving and communication skills.